d4tagrama/k8s-tools/README.md

 - **Configuration and validation**
     - [Datree](https://www.datree.io/) Prevent Kubernetes misconfigurations from reaching production.
-    - [Helm](https://helm.sh/)  Helm is the package manager for Kubernetes.
+    - [Helm](https://helm.sh/)  It is the package manager for Kubernetes.